Back to: Angular Tutorials For Beginners and Professionals

 import { About } from './about/about';

-// routes defines all navigation rules for the application.
+// This array defines ALL navigation rules of the application.

 export const routes: Routes = [

-// When the browser URL is exactly '/', Angular loads the Home component.
+// When the browser URL matches exactly '',

 { path: '', component: Home },